GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-custom-wiring.md

 # Beginner recommendations

-This section is designed for those new to DIY projects.
+The following recommendations are designed for those new to DIY projects.
 If you have previous experience, feel free to move on.
 The information below is aimed specifically at those who are primarily kit installers with little to no prior experience.

 ## Overview of Connections